CEDAR Project Descriptions

 The leader of this project is John Bryant, Professor Emeritus of English at Hofstra University, a leading Melville scholar and Director of the Melville Electronic Library.
-Collaborators include Wyn Kelley, Senior Lecturer in Literature at the Massachusetts Institute of Technology, and Christopher Ohge, Lecturer in Digital Approaches to Literature at the University of London.
-Eric Slauter, Associate Professor of English at the University of Chicago, will serve in an advisory capacity.
+Collaborators include Wyn Kelley, Senior Lecturer in Literature at the Massachusetts Institute of Technology, and Christopher Ohge, Senior Lecturer in Digital Approaches to Literature at the University of London.
+Eric Slauter, Associate Professor of English at the University of Chicago, serves in an advisory capacity.
 Brion Drake, a Ph.D. student in English, is the student assistant.

 The CEDAR Melville project builds on John Bryant’s work on “the fluid text” and the methods he and his collaborators have developed for digital critical editions of Melville’s works (see Bryant’s The Fluid Text: A Theory of Revision and Editing for Book and Screen; University of Michigan Press, 2002).
 Fluid texts exist in multiple versions, due to authorial, editorial, or adaptive revision.
 They evolve physically, in revisions found in manuscript and print; our readings of these versions are modified by translation and adaptation in other media (illustration, stage, film, music, art).
 Traditional scholarly editing, which aims to represent the editors’ conception of a writer’s final intentions, generally relegates the evidence of textual fluidity to the abbreviated and recondite textual apparatus, displayed at the foot of a page or consigned to the back of the edition.
 Fluid-text editing, however, aims to represent the shifting intentions of authors, editors, and adaptors through a sequence of versions and uses digital technology to enable readers to identify revisions, navigate from one version to the next, and provide revision annotation in the form of reasonably determined “revision sequences” and interpretive “revision narratives,” thus making visible the unseen steps of revision.